 Wisconsin roofs are often replaced after wind, hail, branches, or storm events.
 Storm work should be documented carefully, but homeowners should be cautious about insurance promises.

-But permit administration and local thresholds vary.
+Permit administration and local thresholds vary.
 Verify with the city, village, town, county, or inspection office before work starts.

 | Jurisdiction example | What the public guidance says | Practical takeaway |